Abu Dhabi non-oil exports to Poland soars 253% in 2023

 This was announced at the 2nd Business Forum between Abu Dhabi and Poland, held in Silesia Region, Poland.
 The event, which brought together senior government officials and industry leaders from both parties, marked a pivotal moment in bilateral relations, highlighting the strides made to date and the promising opportunities ahead.

-The forum was attended by Jakub Chełstowski, Marshal of the Silesia Region, Jakub Sławek Ambassador of Poland to the UAE, Mohammed Al Harbi, UAE Ambassador to Poland.
+The forum was attended by H.E.
+Jakub Chełstowski, Marshal of the Silesia Region, H.E.
+Jakub Sławek Ambassador of Poland to the UAE, H.E.
+Mohammed Al Harbi, UAE Ambassador to Poland.

 Discussions during the forum delved into various sectors, including renewable energy, technology, healthcare, and infrastructure, showcasing possibilities for collaboration.
 Participants engaged in lively discussions, shared insights, and explored potential joint ventures, reaffirming the belief in the limitless potential of cooperation between Abu Dhabi and Poland.